-The interest rate swaps are settled on a quarterly basis and are based on receiving a floating rate of SONIA and paying a fixed rate of 0.8955%.
+The interest rate swaps are settled on a quarterly basis and are based on receiving a floating rate of SONIA and paying a fixed rate of 0.8955% on the amortising long-term loan and 0.8505% on the capital expenditure facility loans.
 The Company will settle the difference between the fixed and floating interest rate on a net basis.
 This is a level 1 disclosure.